-of the Sonoran Desert has not one but two rainy seasons, which help support the growth of food-bearing bean trees, cacti, and other delicious and nutritious native plant foods.
-Arizona Uplands includes Tucson and surrounding areas
+The Arizona Uplands Subdivision of the Sonoran Desert has not 1 but 2 rainy seasons, which support the growth of food-bearing bean trees, columnar and segmented cacti, and other delicious and nutritious native plant foods.
+Arizona Uplands includes the city of Tucson, where Desert Harvesters is located, and surrounding areas.

 Re-wilding urban spaces with food-bearing, drought-tolerant, native plant food forests, grown on harvested rainwater and greywater, increases food and water security in the community, one of Desert Harvesters main goals.